nasa/openmct/CONTRIBUTING.md

    code, and  present these in the following order:
    * First, variable declarations and initialization.
    * Secondly, imperative statements.
    * Finally, the returned value.
-Functions should only have a single return statement.
+Where it improves code clarity, a single return statement at the end of the function should be used
 1. Avoid the use of "magic" values. eg.
    ```JavaScript